 Planning to buy a home in Palm Springs, Roy Rogers and Dale Evans visited Apple Valley on Newt’s invitation.
 They purchased the Westlund home in 1965 and lived there until 1980.
 They added a large garage for limos, a workshop, stables, corrals and a practice ring for horsemanship on the outlying property.

-Highway 18, as the location for the Rogers’ home, Roy Rogers Inn (Apple Valley Inn) and the Roy Rogers
+Highway 18, as the location for the Rogers’ home, Roy Rogers Inn (Apple Valley Inn) and

 Museum (now Gold Strike Lanes), was renamed Happy Trails Highway in 1994, in recognition of the contributions Roy and Dale have made to Apple Valley.

 Memories of Roy and Dale linger.
 Fans can see the storage rooms where Dale hung her costumes, the wagon wheel and tack Roy placed in the front yard, and Roy’s central sound system with instructions in his handwriting.